AhriFoxSnek/Kitsunetsuki/README.md

 ## Q: Is Kitsunetsuki Open Source?
 No. Maybe one day.
 I mean if I did, would you use ASnake?
 Actually that sounds tempting.
 This page is currently just to host the ToS required by Discord for their Discovery program.

+## Q: Is Kitsunetsuki Accurate?

+I as the developer take a stance of "tool" over "tell", meaning I do not guarantee the accuracy, and try not to prescribe a meaning to the results of the commands beyond what is commonly agreed upon.
+It is up to you to use Kitsunetsuki as a tool in ways you see fit.

+## Q: Can I add X tarot deck to the bot?

+Only if it is digitally available in some form.
+It has to have all the card images online somewhere.
+If you want the highest chance of the deck being added, you can retrieve all the cards yourself.

+Number them from 0 fool all the way to 77 king of pentacles.
+If a card is missing you can skip it ie 0, 1 , 5, 6, 7 Strength should be 8, Justice 11.
+The order of minor arcana should be Wands -> Cups -> Swords -> Pentacles Then just zip up the folder and send to me, and I'll most likely add it if I like the look of it.

+If it is not available online, then it would be wonderful if you took photos of the deck yourself (please not with your phone unless its high quality).

+If you do all this, contact me via Discord and we'll sort it out.

 ## Q: How can I support you?

 ~~Just queue as a support, I'll be the ADC/APC.~~ You can sub to [Kitsunetsuki's Patreon.](https://www.patreon.com/c/KitsunetsukiDiscord)